Ligue 1 relegation overruled for Amiens and Toulouse but Lyon appeal dismissed

 Tousart volleyed the only goal when Lyon beat Juventus 1-0 in their last-16 first leg in February.
 The second leg remains to be played because of the coronavirus pandemic.

 Hertha signed Tousart from Lyon in January but loaned him back to the French club until June 30.
-Tousart hasn't played since March 8 because the French league was cancelled and European competitions were postponed.
+Tousart has not played since March 8 because the French league was cancelled and European competitions were postponed.

 "We are happy that there is now clarity and that we can welcome Lucas here in July as a new Hertha player," Preetz said in a statement.